-A laboratory testing programme in the design stage was performed to investigate the strength and deformation properties of specimens retrieved from a 1700 m long exploratory borehole (Vogelhuber 2007).
+A laboratory testing programme in the design stage was performed to investigate the strength and deformation properties of specimens retrieved from a 1,700 m long exploratory borehole [2].
 By means of this borehole the expected squeezing conditions in the intermediate Tavetsch formation and the Clavaniev Zone were investigated.
-During the construction stage laboratory tests were performed on specimens retrieved from boreholes from the tunnel face (Anagnostou et al. 2008).
+During the construction stage laboratory tests were performed on specimens retrieved from boreholes from the tunnel face [3].

-2.2 Construction method
+2.2 Construction Method

 Full face excavation of the tunnel was carried out using tunnel excavators with lengths of rounds of 1.34 m to 1.0 m.
 The excavation radius was between 5.89 and 6.24 m with an over-excavation of 0.5 and 0.7 m to accommodate the predicted deformations.
 To handle these deformations, two overlapping rings of sliding steel arches (TH 44/70) were installed as yielding support elements after each round, with a spacing of 0.66 or 0.5 m.
 After convergences subsided, these two rings were rigidly connected by closing friction loops.
-Furthermore up to 26 rock bolts, each with a length of 8 m, were installed over the whole circumference of the tunnel after each round.
-About 30 meters behind the face a shotcrete lining of 0.5 m was applied.
-To provide a safe face, 50 to 60 pieces of 12 to 18 m long IBO-bolts with an overlap of 6 to 9 m and a 0.1 m thick shotcrete lining were installed.
+Furthermore, up to 26 rock bolts, each with a length of 8 m, were installed over the whole circumference of the tunnel after each round.
+About 30 m behind the face a shotcrete lining of 0.5 m was applied.
+To provide a safe face, 50 to 60 pieces of 12-18 m long IBO-bolts with an overlap of 6-9 m and a 0.1 m thick shotcrete lining were installed.

-2.3 Measurement programme
+2.3 Measurement Programme

-Optical measurements were performed with 5 to 7 points per cross section, with the distance between measuring sections varying from 4 m to 13 m.
-RH-Extensometers (Thut et al. 2006), a new development in the field of geotechnical monitoring for determining the pre-displacements in front of the face, were installed in the Gotthard base tunnel for the very first time.
-The core extrusion was measured with 7 pieces of 24 m long RH-Extensometers at the axis of the tunnel.
-Each set of RH-Extensometers overlapped 4 to 8 m with the preceding ones to provide a continuous measurement of the core extrusion.
+Optical measurements were performed with 5-7 points per cross section in a distance between measuring sections from 4 m to 13 m.
+RH-Extensometers [4], a new development in the field of geotechnical monitoring for determining the pre-displacements in front of the face, were installed in the Gotthard BaseTunnel for the very first time.
+The core extrusion was measured with seven pieces of 24 m long RH-Extensometers at the axis of the tunnel.
+Each set of RH-Extensometers overlapped 4-8 m with the preceding ones to provide a continuous measurement of the core extrusion.
+The results from the measurement of the core extrusion are shown in Fig. 2.